 Effects-based legislation does not require elimination of adverse effects.
-Instead we see terms like preventing "significant adverse effects on the environment" conditions to address "material environmental harm" or ensure adverse effects "are no more than minor" In this allows small adverse effects for projects that are approved.
-The cumulative outcome is for ongoing degradation of the environment.
+Instead we see terms like preventing "significant adverse effects on the environment" (conditions to address "material environmental harm" (conditions to address "material environmental adverse effects for projects that are approved.
+The cumulative outcome is for ongoing degradation of the environmental.
 Many jurisdictions in Australia and New Zealand also have environmental protection policies that set environmental limits for environmental outcomes.
 However effects-based legislation allows for extraction or discharge up to the limits.